snowtimber/aws-batch-gpu-processing-demo/aws-batch-gpu-blog.md

 In today's data-driven world, organizations are processing increasingly large datasets that require significant computational power.
 Whether you're training machine learning models, processing images and videos, or running complex simulations, these workloads can be time-consuming and expensive when run on traditional CPU-based infrastructure.

-In this blog post, we'll explore how AWS Batch combined with GPU instances can dramatically accelerate compute-intensive workloads while optimizing costs.
+In this blog post, we'll explore how AWS Batch combined with GPU instances can dramatically accelerate compute-intensive workloads.
 We'll share results from a real-world benchmark comparing GPU vs. CPU performance for common data processing tasks.

 ## The Challenge of Compute-Intensive Workloads